-Table 2: Forecast cumulative deficit on the council tax account for 2020-21
+Table 2: Forecast cumulative surplus on the council tax account for 2023-24

-3.14 However, as a result of pressures associated with the Coronavirus pandemic, and the significant deficits in council tax and business rates which have resulted from this, the Government has amended secondary legislation to allow authorities to spread the estimated deficit on the 2020-21 Collection Fund over the three years 2021-22 to 2023-24.
+3.14 However, as a result of pressures associated with the Coronavirus pandemic, and the significant deficits in council tax and business rates which resulted from this, the Government amended secondary legislation to allow authorities to spread the estimated deficit on the 2020-21 Collection

+Fund over the three years 2021-22 to 2023-24.
 The provisions do not allow deficits in other financial years to be phased.

-- 3.15 Alongside the cumulative estimated deficit as at 31 March 2021, the new regulations require that billing authorities also estimate an 'exceptional balance' for each of council tax and non-domestic rates.
-This is the estimated overall surplus or deficit net of any 'prior year' elements (the prior year element is the difference between the estimated and actual surplus/deficits for 2019-20 and is calculated as the difference between the 'opening balance' on the Collection Fund at 1 April 2020 and the sums paid to/from the Collection Fund during the course of 2020-21 in respect of the estimated surplus/deficit calculated by authorities in January 2020).
-The exceptional balance for council tax is estimated to be £3,181,894.
-This calculation is shown within Appendix 3 and represents the amount that will be recovered from the general fund and preceptors. - 3.16 As the exceptional balance is in deficit, the deficit phasing provisions are triggered and this amount must be spread in three equal portions across the three financial years 2021-22 to 2023-24.
-In the interests of reducing potential complication as far as possible, the exceptional balance may not be adjusted should the end of year calculation of actual surplus or deficit for 2020-21 produce a different amount.
-It should be noted that this will give rise to a short-term cash flow shortfall for this council as a billing authority.
-There is no provision in the regulations to allow authorities to opt out of the deficit phasing, or to adopt a different payment profile. - 3.17 The Local Authorities (Funds) (England) Regulations 1992 require collection fund surpluses and deficits to be apportioned on the basis of each billing authority and major preceptor's share of the aggregate council tax requirement for the billing authority's area for the 'preceding year'.
+- 3.15 Alongside the cumulative estimated surplus as at 31 March 2022, an adjustment is required for the 'exceptional balance' calculated in respect of 2020-21.
+This represents the estimated 2020-21 deficit, net of any 'prior year' elements (the prior year element is the difference between the estimated and actual surplus/deficits for 2019-20 and is calculated as the difference between the 'opening balance' on the Collection Fund at 1 April 2020 and the sums paid to/from the Collection Fund during the course of 2020-21 in respect of the estimated surplus/deficit calculated by authorities in January 2020).
+The exceptional balance for council tax was calculated to be a deficit of £3,181,894. - 3.16 As the exceptional balance calculated for 2020-21 was a deficit, the deficit phasing provisions were triggered and this amount must be spread in three equal portions across the three financial years 2021-22 to 2023-24.
+In the interests of reducing potential complication as far as possible, the exceptional balance may not be adjusted in the event that the end of year calculation of actual surplus or deficit for 2020-21 produced a different amount.
+There was no provision in the regulations to allow authorities to opt out of the deficit phasing, or to adopt a different payment profile. - 3.17 The Local Authorities (Funds) (England) Regulations 1992 require collection fund surpluses and deficits to be apportioned on the basis of each billing authority and major preceptor's share of the aggregate council tax requirement for the billing authority's area for the 'preceding year'.
 This apportions the share of the estimated exceptional balance which will be spread across 2021-22, 2022-23 and 2023-24 as follows: